 But that’s another story.

-Now, coming back to the issue—the Indian act of keeping the Indus Water Treaty
+Now, coming back to the issue, the Indian act of keeping the Indus Water Treaty

-possibilities are bleak.
+in abeyance requires reconsideration.
 I also know that almost the entire Indian press and intelligentsia

 abeyance.
 People remember his poignant statement: "Water and blood will

 not flow together."
-Now, because there has been a lot of spillages of
+Now, because there has been a lot of spillages of Indian blood, we would like to ensure that water will not go to Pakistan.

 One must respect Mr. Narendra Modi.
 He has undoubtedly left a big mark on Indian history.
 During his tenure, there has been reasonable stability and prosperity.
 However, his record in treating minorities, respecting regional parties, and improving the spirit of federalism in Indian polity is less than what I would have liked.
-In fact, I still admire Modi.His contribution to nation building is immense.But even his Government is capable incorrect decisions .
-That's why I want an a introspection.
+In fact, I still admire Modi.
+His contribution to nation-building is immense.
+But even his Government is capable incorrect decisions.
+That's why I want an introspection.

 For accomplishing this